MICA-MNI/BrainStat/docs/matlab_doc/visualization/volume_viewer.rst

    obj = volume_viewer(structural,overlay,varargin);

-- *image*: volume of a structural image.
+- *structural*: volume of a structural image.
 - *overlay*: (Optional argument) an overlay to plot over the image volume, must have identical dimensions.
 - *varargin*: Name-Value Pairs (see below).
 - *obj*: an object used for the manipulation of the volume viewer.